Intent-Based Bridging for Seamless UX with Across on Gelato RaaS

 Across offers three key intent-based products:

-- Bridge app: End-user bridge for quick, cheap, secure transfers
+Bridge app: End-user bridge for quick, cheap, secure transfers.

-- Bridge SDK: Integration tools that allow users to onboard assets without leaving your app or abstract bridging completely
+Bridge SDK: Integration tools that allow users to onboard assets without leaving your app or abstract bridging completely.

-- Settlement Layer: Powers use cases that require customization beyond Across Bridge integration (e.g., cross-chain token swaps)
+Settlement Layer: Powers use cases that require customization beyond Across Bridge integration (e.g., cross-chain token swaps).

 What This Means for Developers and Integrators

 The current Across architecture provides a powerful and scalable settlement backend.
+Here's what this means for you:

-- Simple Integration: The Across API and App-SDK provide straightforward implementation for initiating user transfers.
+Simple Integration: The Across API and App-SDK provide straightforward implementation for initiating user transfers.

 This architecture allows Across to expand to more chains faster, giving your dApp and its users wider access to the booming crosschain ecosystem.